Healthcare Realty Trust Incorporated (HR) Shares Up Despite Recent Market Volatility

-Healthcare Realty Trust Incorporated (NYSE: HR)’s stock price has increased by 4.69 compared to its previous closing price of 18.12.
-Nevertheless, the company has seen a -1.30% plunge in its stock price over the last five trading sessions.
+Healthcare Realty Trust Incorporated (NYSE: HR)’s stock price has increased by 1.61 compared to its previous closing price of 18.62.
+Despite this, the company has experienced a 4.47% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/03/22 that Welltower Made All-Cash Offer for Healthcare Realty Trust

 Is It Worth Investing in Healthcare Realty Trust Incorporated (NYSE: HR) Right Now?